Buy a Life Insurance Plan in a few clicks

 A plan that offers guaranteed income for your future goals.

 A plan that offer guaranteed returns and financial protection for your family.

 Kotak Guaranteed Savings Plan

-A plan that offers long term savings and insurance in one premium.
+A plan that offers long term savings and life cover.

-Insurance and investment in one plan with Kotak e-Invest.
+Insurance and Investment in one plan.

 An income tax return is a form that allows you to declare your earnings, investments, and taxes to be paid.
 It is defined by the Government of India and should be submitted to the Income Tax Department.